anchoranalysis/javadoc/README.md

 This is part of the source-distribution for the [Anchor Image Analysis](http://www.anchoranalysis.org) software.

-It creates combined Javadoc among Java repositories related to Anchor.
+It creates combined Javadoc, aggregated across Java repositories related to Anchor.

 ## Usage